Plus codes are based on Open Location Code (OLC, for short), an open-source project initiated by a group of Google engineers.

 We are working on implementations in other languages, but if you'd like to do an implementation, contact the mailing list and see if anyone else is already working on the language.

-Alternatively, if you know someone who would be interested, let them know.
+If you know someone who would be interested, let them know.

 The first thing we did was to work out what attributes of addresses were useful.
 Once we had that list, we looked at a lot of existing location coding methods ( overview) to see how well they matched our list.
 Once we had done that, we decided that it was worth to at least define a new one, and then see if it was well received.